OmurEKiraz/CSVtoYoutubePlaylist/README.md

 Saves remaining songs for subsequent runs in remaining_songs.pickle 💾

-Because of the google APIs free quota limit you can add maximum of 60 to 70 song in one run for free
+Because of the google APIs free quota limit you can add maximum of 60 to 70 songs in one run for free

 ## 📂 CSV Format